ArtoriasCode/docker-terraria/README.md

 - 🚀 Simple and fast deployment using Docker Compose

 ## 📥 Project download
+> [!NOTE]
+> To download the project on your VPS server, follow the instructions below.

 1) Install `git`:
 ```
 sudo apt update